hburden/DAT255/README.md

 - Interactive Git learning: [Learn Git Branching][LearnGitBranching]
 - [Android development tools and docs](http://developer.android.com/index.html)

-## Important Dates
-21/10 8.00-17.00 Project Presentations
-30/10 17.00 Project Closure, sign off by inviting all teachers to your repo before the deadline.

 ## Lectures and Tutorials
 Below you can see the date, time, room and themes for the lectures.
 There is also a detailed schedule in [TimeEdit].
 Note that the TimeEdit schedule contains all possible sessions, while the schedule below contains those that we actually use!